How to Prepare for a DUI Court Hearing: A Complete Guide

-Christopher J. Mutimer of Scrofano Law firm can provide legal advice in a variety of DUI defense matters.
+Christopher J. Mutimer of Scrofano Law firm can provide legal advice in various DUI defense matters.
 Having an experienced DUI attorney on your side might change the course of your trial, allowing you to return to your life.

 Preparing for Your DUI Court Date

-Before your DUI court date, you will need to decide what plea to enter.
+Before your DUI court date, you must decide what plea to enter.
 Whether you plead guilty or plead not guilty, the best way to confront your situation is to meet with a DUI defense lawyer.
-You both will have to work to see if there are any medical records, any testimonies, or witnesses that might appear and how those elements may affect your case.
+You both will have to work to see if any medical records, testimonies, or witnesses might appear and how those elements may affect your case.

 Tips on Improving Your Situation Before DUI Court